The Snowling Queen

 This stranger on his way.

 WENDELL: Aside.
 Avaunt!
-To wither ’neath deceit’s plain thrust,
+To meet me 'neath deceit's plain thrust,

 'Tis clear thou hast mistook and made me for